We're available 24/7. Call us at (612) 444-5020.

 Sex Crime Lawyers Fighting for Your Rights in Minnesota

-Soliciting a prostitute for sexual favors or actions is strictly prohibited in Minnesota, often being charges as a sex trafficking crime in the second degree.
-According to the state’s legal statutes, attempting to buy the services of a prostitute – also called solicitation – is as severe a crime as selling sexual acts or promoting sexual acts for money, favors, or benefits.
+Soliciting a professional sex worker or any other individual for sexual favors is strictly prohibited in the state of Minnesota – and it may also be prosecuted as a sex trafficking crime in the second degree.
+According to the state’s legal statutes, attempting to buy the services of a prostitute – also known as solicitation – is as severe a crime as selling sexual acts or promoting sexual acts for money, favors, or benefits.

 - Up to 20 years in prison

 - Up to $50,000 in fines

 - Life-long sex offender registration